-\begin{defn} A solvable group $G$ has \emph{finite abelian rank} or is a \emph{solvable FAR-group} if it admits a subnormal series $\{G_i\}_{i=0}^k$ of finite length such that each successive quotient $G_{i} / G_{i-1}$ is abelian and $r_p(G_{i}/G_{i-1})$ is finite for $p=0$ or $p$ prime for each $i>0$.
-The torsion free rank of $G$ is given by
+\begin{defn} A solvable group $G$ has \emph{finite abelian ranks} or is a \emph{solvable FAR-group} if it admits a subnormal series $\{G_i\}_{i=0}^k$ of finite length such that each successive quotient $G_{i} / G_{i-1}$ is abelian and $r_p(G_{i}/G_{i-1})$ is finite for $p=0$ or $p$ prime for each $i>0$.
+The torsion-free rank of $G$ is given by

 This value is also known as the \emph{Hirsch length} of $G$. \end{defn}